CLI Tool

 --environment / -e

 Labels the test run with an environment name.
 Useful for filtering results by deployment environment.
-Defaults to staging.
+Defaults to development.

 qf myapp collect results.xml --environment production